 • 51 Creative Ideas for Marriage Mentors: Connecting Couples to Build Better Marriages This book, published by Zondervan, offers an “idea box” of activities.
 It also gives innovative ways to deepen relationships between mentoring couples.
 It can be used in any of the three areas of the marriage mentoring triad: • Preparing —mentoring engaged and newlywed couples • Maximizing —mentoring couples from good to great • Restoring —mentoring couples in distress.
 There is also an entire section of ideas appropriate for mentoring any couple.

 • Marriage Mentor Training Manual for Husbands: A Ten-Session Program for Equipping Marriage Mentors This book is designed by Drs Les and Leslie Parrott.
 They are two of today’s foremost marriage experts.
 It is published by Zondervan Publishing.
 This resource will train and equip you to help others weather the storms and build successful marriages.
 It’s a thorough, reassuring, and carefully designed approach for marriage mentoring.
 There is a companion manual for wives.

 • Marriage Mentor Training Manual for Wives: A Ten-Session Program for Equipping Marriage Mentors This book is designed by Drs Les and Leslie Parrott.
 They are two of today’s foremost marriage experts.
 It is published by Zondervan Publishing.
 This resource will train and equip you to help others weather the storms and build successful marriages.
-It’s a thorough, reassuring, and carefully designed approach for marriage mentoring.
-There is a companion manual for husbands.
+It’s a carefully designed approach for marriage mentoring.
+Plus, there is a companion manual for husbands.